PandaHugMonster/php-simputils/README.md

 #### Streamlined reading of file

+Under streamlined reading considered reading byte-by-byte data from a file/stream without loading your whole file/stream into memory.
+For files over a couple MB it's a must!

 **Note:** This functionality is not fully finished, and Streamlined writing is not yet there.
 You still can use directly `fd` (file descriptor) to write if you need.